kneehit/Bone-Age/README.md

 ## Results
-Predictions on the test dataset can be seen below
+Predictions (in number of months) on the test dataset can be seen below

 ![alt text](images/pred_on_test.gif)